chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

 #### For _GCS_
-For GCP Object Storage, the following are the steps to set access to the GCS bucket on the OpenSearch nodes:
+For GCP Object Storage, the following are the pre-configuration steps to set access to the GCS bucket on the OpenSearch nodes:

 1. Log in to **all** the OpenSearch nodes and execute the following commands.